jamespfennell/transiter/ROADMAP.md

 - Fix the Helm Chart to match the Docker compose configuration.

-- Introduce an alembic DB migrations systems.
+- Introduce an alembic DB migrations systems, would be really nice in fairness.

 - Introduce a settings DB table ([#22](https://github.com/jamespfennell/transiter/issues/22))?